Custom Die Cut Parts Before Mass Production: Common Risks and Solutions

-Before mass production, custom die cut parts can go wrong because of poor material selection, weak tooling design, unstable adhesive lamination, loose tolerance control, incomplete sampling, unclear inspection standards, or packaging mistakes.
-At Sanken, we treat pre-production as the most important stage.
-We use material review, process validation, sample testing, tooling optimization, and quality planning to reduce failure before large-volume orders begin.
+Before mass production, custom die cut parts can fail because of poor material selection, weak tooling design, unstable adhesive lamination, loose tolerance control, incomplete testing, unclear inspection standards, unsuitable packaging, or communication gaps.

 Why Do Custom Die Cut Parts Fail Before Mass Production?